Legend of the Greenbacks

 But, anyway, we got around to looking at some big statements about it all from a figure who held senior political office and was to have a major influence on the political economy of his own country, Canada.

-Gerald Grattan McGeer was a Populist Liberal who entered the Canadian Parliament, served as Mayor of Vancouver and was later appointed to the Senate.
+Gerald Grattan McGeer was a monetary reformer who entered the Canadian Parliament, served as Mayor of Vancouver and was later appointed to the Senate.
 Gerry McGeer became a very big draw in Canada, attracting crowds to hear his arguments for public debt-free money, Canadian greenbacks or whatever.

 In 1934 he made a five hour speech to the Canadian House of Commons, savaging the debt-based money system of Canada in great detail.
 No doubt McGeer had heard of Louis McFadden’s address to the US House of Representatives in 1932 (more later.)
 This was all in the midst of the Great Depression, another time when people were angry and suspicious of the banking world, and at these times, questions about the whole business are more vividly visible.